davidOSUL/CollectionGame/README.md

 # CollectionGame
-A game implemented in Java with graphics done with Swing.
+A game implemented in Java with GUI implemented with use of Swing.

 As you play the game, new creatures with different attributes periodically spawn and can be added/organized.
 Different creatures affect the game in different ways.
 There are also items that you can buy from a shop which can have varying effects on the game.